-The WD challenges consist of three single source data sets with the GW frequency around 1 mHz (1.1.1a), 3 mHz (1.1.1b) and 10 mHz (1.1.1c) and four multiple source data sets with isolated sources of known (1.1.2) and unknown (1.1.3) sky locations and frequencies, and overlapping sources with a low (1.1.4) and high (1.1.5) density of sources (0.095 and 0.35, respectively) in frequency space.
+The WD challenges consist of three single source data sets with the GW frequency around 1 mHz (1.1.1a), 3 mHz (1.1.1b) and 10 mHz (1.1.1c) and four multiple source data sets with isolated sources of known (1.1.2) and unknown (1.1.3) sky locations and frequencies, and overlapping sources with a low (1.1.4) and high (1.1.5) density of sources in frequency space.
 The SMBH challenges consist of two single source data sets.
 In one (1.2.1) the SMBH binary merges during the observation time, and in the other (1.2.2) the merger takes place between one and three months after the end of the data set.
-The source parameters were chosen with a balance between realism and computational efficiency as described in the announcement of the release [1].

-2. Overview of MLDC1 submissions
+2. Overview of MLDC1 Submissions

 Ten groups submitted results for MLDC1 by the deadline.
 These results have been posted on the MLDC website.
-They include the technical notes submitted by the challenge participants and the files with the 'best parameter fits' for the data sets.
+They include the technical notes submitted by the challenge participants and the files with the "best parameter fits" for the data sets.
 Table 1 provides a summary of the groups and their submissions for MLDC1.

-With the exception of Challenges 1.1.5 and 1.2.2, every challenge data set was analysed by at least three groups.
-Here, we briefly summarize the approaches used by each group.
-More detailed descriptions from many of the groups can be found elsewhere in these proceedings [7-17] or in the technical notes on the MLDC web page [3].
+With the exception of Challenges 1.1.5 and 1.2.2, every Challenge data set was analysed by at least three groups.
+Here we briefly summarise the approaches used by each group.
+More detailed descriptions from many of the groups can be found elsewhere in these proceedings [6, 7, 8, 9, 6, 11, 12, 13, 14, 15, 16] or in the technical notes on the MLDC web page [3].
 Several groups used variations on matched filtering methods on many of the challenges.
-The Ames group at the NASA Ames Research Center employed a user-refined grid search on a number of the WD challenges.
-The AEI group and Andrzej Królak both used grid-based methods.
-The Global LISA Inference Group (GLIG), Montana-JPL and Montana-AEI groups employed variations on Markov Chain Monte Carlo (MCMC) methods [18].
+The Ames group at the NASA Ames Research Center employed a user-refined grid search on a number of the WD challenges. group and Andrzej Królak both used grid-based methods.
+The Global LISA Inference Group (GLIG), Montana-JPL, and Montana-AEI groups employed variations on Markov Chain Monte Carlo (MCMC) methods [17].
 The JPL-Caltech group used a multi-stage approach that combined time-frequency methods with grid-based and MCMC searches.
-The Montana-JPL group also used a genetic algorithm [19].
-The APC group has also implemented a hierarchical approach which first matches the annual amplitude modulation and then follows with a full-matched filtering.
+The Montana-JPL group also used a genetic algorithm [18].
+The APC group has also implemented an hierarchical approach which first matches the annual amplitude modulation and then follows with a full matched filtering.
 Two groups did not use matched filtering at all.
-The UTB group used a tomographic search that employed the Radon transform [20] while the Goddard group at the NASA Goddard Space Flight Center developed a time-frequency method that uses the Hilbert-Huang transform [21].
+The UTB group used a tomographic search that employed the Radon transform [19] while the Goddard group at the NASA Goddard Space Flight Center developed a time-frequency method that uses the Hilbert-Huang transform [20].
 Although some of these groups have well-developed and mature algorithms, most groups are currently in various stages of development and so many of the entries are incomplete or suffer from known bugs which could not be hunted down before the December deadline.
-Some of the algorithms that are under development are meant to be part of a hierarchical search and so they only return a subset of the parameters needed to fully characterize the source.
+Some of the algorithms that are under development are meant to be part of an hierarchical search and so they only return a subset of the parameters needed to fully characterise the source.